NPMinhQuan1506/MusLunar_Portfolio/docs/.business/Questionare.md

   (How much time, effort, and resources can I devote?)

   * About 9 hours per week, fixed: 9PM–10PM (Mon–Fri) and 12PM–2PM (Sat & Sun).
 Weekdays after regular work (average energy), weekends with higher energy.
-Financial resources: 3 million VND/year, but I need to earn more to cover this cost
+Financial resources: 3 million VND/year + 520,000 for each month to pay AI Agent, but I need to earn more to cover this cost

 * **What skills or support do I need?**